EKO Cobra: Known operations

 EKO Cobra was involved in a hostage rescue in the Graz-Karlau Prison in 1996, and numerous other operations.
 Although it has never participated in the same type of hostage rescue operations that the HRT, GIGN, GIS, NSG, ERU, GSG 9, and the SAS have had, the EKO Cobra is the only Counter-Terrorism unit to end a hijacking while the aircraft was still in the air.
 On 17 October 1996, four Cobra officers were on board an Aeroflot Tupolev Tu-154 escorting deported prisoners to Lagos when a Nigerian man threatened the cockpit crew with a knife and demanded a diversion to Germany or South Africa.
 The team overpowered the man and handed him over to authorities after landing.

 In the course of the 2006 Lebanon War EKO Cobra assisted in the evacuation of Austrians and other EU citizens from Lebanon.

 135 EKO Cobra operatives together with units of the Austrian Armed Forces were involved in the search for Alois Huber in the Annaberg shooting, who killed three police officers and one Red Cross EMT on 17 September 2013, in Lower Austria.

-In 2016, 42 officers supported the German Police in the Munich shooting.
+In 2016, 42 officers supported the German police in the Munich shooting.

 In 2017, 20 EKO Cobra operatives were directly involved to end the severe riots in the Schanzenviertel area during the G20 Hamburg summit, three operatives were wounded.

-EKO Cobra also is assisting in the manhunt of the remaining suspect who was involved in the 2020 Vienna attack.
+EKO Cobra assisted in the manhunt of the remaining suspect who was involved in the 2020 Vienna attack.

+EKO Cobra assisted with the arrest of suspects in the foiled 2024 Vienna terrorism plot, in which a concert by the American singer-songwriter Taylor Swift as part of The Eras Tour was targeted.

+EKO Cobra would be deployed in response to the Graz school shooting on 10 June 2025.

+In 2025, EKO Cobra was assigned to protect Director General of the International Atomic Energy Agency (IAEA), Rafael Grossi, following intelligence indicating a targeted threat against him from Iranian-linked individuals.